jamcgee/jamcgee.github.io/content/article/2024-10-08-ethernet-intro.md

 The <abbr>MDI</abbr> and medium roughly corresponds to what people think of as "Ethernet", e.g. 100Base-TX, 1000Base-T, 10GBase-SR, etc.

 The PHY itself contains three sublayers:

-- The Physical Coding Sublayer (<abbr>PCS</abbr>) is responsible for converting the generic encoding of <abbr>xMII</abbr> into the actual encoding of the medium.
+1. The Physical Coding Sublayer (<abbr>PCS</abbr>) is responsible for converting the generic encoding of <abbr>xMII</abbr> into the actual encoding of the medium.
-- The Physical Medium Dependent (<abbr>PMD</abbr>) sublayer is responsible for directly interfacing with the medium, which can be the <abbr title="Analog-To-Digital Converter">ADC</abbr>s and <abbr title="Digital-To-Analog Converter">DAC</abbr>s of a 1000BaseT transceiver, or the laser diode and photodiode of a fiber transceiver.
+2. The Physical Medium Attachment (<abbr>PMA</abbr>) sublayer glues the outer two layers together, containing serializers, deserializers, clock recovery, and other logic.
-- The Physical Medium Attachment (<abbr>PMA</abbr>) sublayer glues the two layers together, containing serializers, deserializers, clock recovery, and other logic.
+3. The Physical Medium Dependent (<abbr>PMD</abbr>) sublayer is responsible for directly interfacing with the medium, which can be the <abbr title="Analog-To-Digital Converter">ADC</abbr>s and <abbr title="Digital-To-Analog Converter">DAC</abbr>s of a 1000BaseT transceiver, or the laser diode and photodiode of a fiber transceiver.

 Older standards, such as 10Base-T, have a different breakdown and additional sublayers may appear in more sophisticated circumstances but this is fairly consistent for modern standards.